YoelPH/Trial-calculator/README.md

 # Additional Information

-## Notebooks Overview
+## Code Overview

-This repository contains two Jupyter Notebooks that are integral to the DeEsco trial analysis:
+This repository contains a Jupyter Notebook which contains all steps to produce and analyze the treatment tables used in the DeEscO trial:

-1. **risk_evalutor_trial.ipynb**: This notebook focuses on trial-specific risk evaluation, including model setup, classical analysis, and combination analysis.
+**midline_and_central_calculator.ipynb**: This notebook focuses on trial-specific risk evaluation, including model setup, classical analysis, and combination analysis.
 It also generates risk tables and full treatment tables for the trial.
-Note that to get the exact original results, you need to take 216.
+Note that to get the exact original results, you need to take 216 samples as done in the notebook.

+Additionally, all the needed scripts are in the **sparing_scripts.py** file.
+These scripts can also be used to infer treatment tables for other scenarios.

 ## Usage Instructions